 Put simply, AI is the development of computer programming that can perform tasks typically performed by humans, but faster and with fewer errors.
 As far as automation, we already automate many of our tasks throughout the day.
 Maybe you set a timer on your coffee maker to automatically brew a pot each morning.
 Or perhaps you have set up autoresponders on your smartphone to send quick texts when you’re unavailable.
 We have become so used to automation making our lives simpler, we often don’t even recognize the incredible technology that’s working behind the scenes.

-Now, that technology is helping recruiters tremendously.
+Now, that technology is helping recruiters tremendously, through what we refer to as augmented intelligence.
 Here are several of the most important benefits:

 In an increasingly competitive, candidate-driven market, your ability to attract and retain top talent is critical.
 Disengaged candidates ghost recruiters and clients, hurting your productivity and your client relationships.
 They don’t send referrals your way, and even if they do go out on one placement, redeployment rates are incredibly low across the staffing industry.

 With candidates who are more selective than ever, staffing technology has evolved to meet their needs and build stronger relationships.
 Talent today wants more than generic autoresponder emails, and are likely to tune them out altogether.
 They want personalized communications that demonstrate a genuine interest.

 AI and automation empower your recruiters to sort through massive candidate databases and send messages (including job postings) to your talent based on their skills and goals.
 Plus, with a powerhouse ATS (like BrightMove) your key metrics show you exactly what’s working, and what’s not

 Put simply, your recruiters are busy and stressed.
 Turnover among contingency recruiters is extremely high, and it’s certainly understandable.
 Tight deadlines and an even tighter labor market have created the “perfect storm” for your recruiting team.